-Logging utilities for managing log output and tracking execution time in the okcourse
+Logging utilities for managing log output and tracking execution time in the okcourse package.

 This module provides functions for setting up logging to both the console and optionally to a file, retrieving package versions, and a context manager for tracking execution time for profiling purposes.